 After the announcement that schools and nurseries will be closed from the end of this week except for key workers’ children, we outline the main issues that you are asking about.

 Things are changing rapidly with the coronavirus pandemic and it can be hard to keep up.
-The latest announcement about school and childcare closures has brought a slew of questions about fees, tax credits and the like.
+School and nursery closures have brought a slew of questions about fees, tax credits and the like.

 Information is still being updated (see links above for most recent updates), but here are some of the answers to your questions: